openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 1. **Prepare a 4x1 Baseplate**: After that, attach it to the beamsplitter cube.
 2. **Position the Blue LED**: Place the blue LED at the furthest point from the beamsplitter.
 3. **Collimate the Light**: The blue LED is a divergent light source, so use the aspherical lens to collimate the light.
 Place the aspherical lens right after the LED with a gap no larger than 30mm.
-4. **Focus the Light**: To focus the collimated light into the objective, insert an empty cube, followed by the biconvex lens.
+4. **Focus the Light/ insert the diaphragm**: To focus the collimated light into the objective, insert an empty cube, followed by the biconvex lens.
 The space between the aspherical lens and the biconvex lens should be the sum of their focal lengths.
 The aspherical lens has a focal length of 20mm, and the biconvex lens has 100mm, so you need approximately 120mm between the two.
 5. **Insert the Beamsplitter**: Place the beamsplitter carefully.
 Make sure the filter sides are oriented correctly to avoid blocking the wrong wavelengths.
 6. **Focus Light into the Infinity Objective**: to correctly focus the ligth into the infinity objective, position the biconvex lens and infinity objective with about 100mm of space between them.